MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-conclusion.md

 ## Power BI implementation planning

-Successfully implementing Power BI throughout the organization requires deliberate thought and planning.
+Successfully implementing analytics throughout the organization requires deliberate thought and planning.
 The [Power BI implementation planning](powerbi-implementation-planning-introduction.md) series of articles, which is a work in progress, is intended to complement the Power BI adoption roadmap.
-It will include key considerations, actions, decision-making criteria, recommendations, and it will describe implementation patterns for important common usage scenarios.
+It includes key considerations, actions, decision-making criteria, recommendations, and it describes implementation patterns for important common usage scenarios.

 ## Power BI adoption framework

-The [Power BI adoption framework](https://github.com/pbiaf/powerbiadoption) describes additional aspects of *how* to adopt Power BI in more detail.
+The [Power BI adoption framework](https://github.com/pbiaf/powerbiadoption) describes additional aspects of _how_ to adopt Power BI in more detail.
 The original intent of the framework was to support Microsoft partners with a lightweight set of resources for use when helping their customers deploy and adopt Power BI.

 The framework can augment this Power BI adoption roadmap series.
-The roadmap series focuses on the *why* and *what* of adopting Power BI, more so than the *how*.
+The roadmap series focuses on the _why_ and _what_ of adopting Power BI, more so than the _how_.

 > [!NOTE]
 > When completed, the Power BI implementation planning series (described in the previous section) will replace the Power BI adoption framework.

 ## Enterprise deployment whitepaper

-The [Planning a Power BI enterprise deployment](https://aka.ms/PBIEnterpriseDeploymentWP) whitepaper provides a comprehensive overview for Power BI implementers.
+The [Planning a Power BI enterprise deployment](https://aka.ms/PBIEnterpriseDeploymentWP) whitepaper was published in 2020 as an overview for Power BI implementers.
+It has a strong focus on technology.
 Its primary goal is awareness of options, key considerations, decisions, and best practices.
-Because of the breadth of content, different sections of the whitepaper will appeal to managers, IT professionals, and self-service authors.
+Because of the breadth of content, different sections of the whitepaper will appeal to managers, IT professionals, and self-service content creators.

-The whitepaper goes deeper into the *what* and *how* of adopting Power BI, with a strong focus on technology.
-When you've finished reading the series of Power BI adoption articles, the whitepaper will fill you in with extra information to help put your plans into action.

 > [!NOTE]
 > The Enterprise deployment whitepaper won't be updated again.
 When completed, the Power BI implementation planning series (described in the previous section) will replace the Enterprise deployment whitepaper.

 ## Microsoft's BI transformation

 Consider reading about [Microsoft's journey and experience with driving a data culture](center-of-excellence-microsoft-business-intelligence-transformation.md).
-This article describes the importance of two terms: *discipline at the core* and *flexibility at the edge*.
+This article describes the importance of two terms: _discipline at the core_ and _flexibility at the edge_.
 It also shares Microsoft's views and experience about the importance of establishing a COE.

 ## Power Platform adoption